hibaallahinfo/Recommendation_system/README.md

 **Link to the dataset:** [Fashion Emb Final Dataset](https://www.kaggle.com/datasets/salmalaamari/fashion-emb-final-dataset)

-Here’s a concise description for your README file:

 This project implements a fashion recommendation system using Flask as framework.
 The system incorporates the following features and techniques: